tobgu/qframe/README.md

 ```

 ### Grouping and aggregation
-Grouping and aggregation are two different steps.
+Grouping and aggregation is done in two distinct steps.
 The function
 used in the aggregation step takes a slice of elements and
 returns an element.
 For floats this function signature matches
-many of the statistical functions in [Gonum](https://github.com/gonum/gonum)
+many of the statistical functions in [Gonum](https://github.com/gonum/gonum),
-which can hence be applied directly.
+these can hence be applied directly.

 ```go
 intSum := func(xx []int) int {